 This assumes you have Nginx installed and running.
-If not then you can refer my installation guide.
+If not, then you can refer to my installation guide.

 ngxtop is a python based program, which you can install on top of Python.
-Once installed, you can execute ngxtop and you will notice it looks like typical top output on Linux but with Nginx related information.
+Once installed, you can execute ngxtop, and you will notice it looks like the typical top output on Linux but with Nginx related information.

 Now, install pip with below command

 And finally, use below to install ngxtop

 If using CentOS/RHEL 8 then you can use the DNF command like the following.

 Installation is easy.
 Isn’t it?
 Let’s see some of the real-time metrics.

 Use ngxtop command to view the summary of request count, requested URI, the number of requests by status code.

 Tip: you can use to find a broken link by looking at a request, which has a status code as 404.

 It’s very handy to see who is making a large number of requests to your Nginx server.